 Once all the required information has been provided, the Local Compliance Nottingham Team will ensure that the valuation request is appropriate and then refer the request on to SAV for consideration.

-Whilst this ITEPA PTVC service is available for the time being, all
+Whilst this ITEPA PTVC service is available for the time being, all areas

-that it will be maintained.
+it will be maintained.

 What happens if I cannot reach an agreement with Shares and Assets Valuation?